WardenGnaw/cpe315-thumbsim/README.md

   * 10 points for Shang at O0 optimization

 ## Other
- This is not required, but feel free to try out this project with (Visual Studio Code)[.vscode/UsingThumbsimWithVsCode.md]
+ This is not required, but feel free to try out this project with [Visual Studio Code](.vscode/UsingThumbsimWithVsCode.md)